 1. Who is your target audience?
 How do you create content that aligns with what they’re looking for?

-Red flag: They say they don’t have a target audience because their “content is for everyone.”
+Red flag: If an influencer tells you that they don’t have a target audience because their “content is for everyone.”
 RUN!

 2. What type(s) of content do you produce?

 Before asking this question, make sure you know what you’re looking for!
 Some influencers create sponsored blog content for their site or yours.
 Others are true recipe developers who not only draft the recipe, but can also shoot accompanying imagery.
 Others are skilled at producing content exclusively for social media - from Instagram takeovers to TikToks.

 At this point in the game, most influencers are highly capable content creators, and may try to push additional, bundled, options - gotta hand it to the naturally gifted sales-people, but be wary and go in with your end goal in mind!

 Brita, of Food with Feeling, is one of our trusted partners and can create all of the above.
 From recipe development to social posts, here is a recent example of a video post she produced for one of our clients, Natural Delights:

 3. What does the content creation timeline look like?

 In other words, how long is it going to take from sharing the product focus with the influencer to do the following?

 - Share content ideas for your approval/selection